xiahualiu/wg_gaming_installer/README.md

 # WireGuard installer for Gaming

+**Thank you for all the stars!** I was not aware it was so popular before so I decided to actively maintain it from now.

 **This project is a bash script that aims to setup a [WireGuard](https://www.wireguard.com/) VPN that is specified for PERSONAL gaming or torrenting use.
-It supports only ONE client!**
+It supports only ONE WireGuard client as of now!**

 If you are looking for a common WireGuard install script that supports multi-client connections, i.e. multiple devices connect to the VPN at the same time, please visit [this repository](https://github.com/angristan/wireguard-install/) to continue.

+## Port Forwarding

 The script **Port Forwards** the local port `53`, `88`, `80`, `500`(4 ports for XBOX LIVE) and `1024-65000` to the corresponding ports on the server side.
 These ports covered most of the ports used by any games. **Please make sure that there is no other application using these ports on the server, otherwise It will deafen any application that listens to these ports.** I highly suggest running this script on an new empty system.